andreaviselli/andreaviselli.github.io/content/itnow/index.md

 <!--The next update will be on Friday, December 22, 2024, 10 am.-->
 Updates generally take place at the end of third week of the month.

-The next update will be on **Monday, July 21, 2025**.
+The next update will be on **Monday, September 1, 2025**.

 Click [here](/ITNOW/ITNOW_History.xlsx) to download the historical nowcast series.
 Notice that the nowcasts prior to October 2024 are not provided as they are derived from an out-of-sample exercise.
 The latest ISTAT release can be found [here](https://www.istat.it/en/press-release/quarterly-national-accounts-q4-2024/).
 An Italian economic calendar is available [here](https://it.tradingeconomics.com/italy/calendar).

-Please, cite this report as: *IT-Nowcast: a monthly real-time estimate of the Italian GDP, A. Viselli (2024)*.
+Please, cite this report as: *IT-Nowcast: a monthly real-time forecast of the Italian GDP, A. Viselli (2024)*.